1. The job you’re applying for

 So when you write your cover letter, list your target position’s title in the opening paragraph, like this:

 I’m an experienced security officer with a knack for enhancing safety everywhere I work.
 I’m excited to apply for the Night Shift Sergeant position at Morris Security and relish the opportunity to observe and report for your company.

 A recent study found that one-third of new hires leave their job within 90 days.
 Employee turnover is costly for companies, so they prioritize applicants who indicate a desire to stay long-term.

 Therefore, it’s essential to show you’re seriously interested in the position.
 Here’s a list of things to say in your cover letter to show the hiring manager you’re a serious candidate:

-Show passion for your work (with hard numbers)
+Show passion for the work (with hard numbers)

 If you love your work, say so in your cover letter.
 But don’t just say you’re passionate.
 Impress the hiring manager by proving your passion with achievements and hard numbers.